ismaelmosquera/math/readme.md

 > - Analytic functions: exp, log, log2, log10, pow, sqrt, curt, ithrt ...
 > - Trigonometric functions and its inverses.
 > - Hyperbolic functions.
-> - Other useful general pourpose functions.
+> - Other useful general purpose functions.
 >

 The imr_math.h header is fully documented about what each function does.